The TSA and Security Theater: Understanding American Airport Security Following 9/11

 Nowadays, the TSA runs background checks on all travelers before they even arrive at the airport.
 Using the Department of Homeland Security’s Automated Targeting System, a massive database that employs algorithms to identify potential terrorists, the TSA automatically places thousands of travelers on the so-called selectee list, which earns them an “SSSS” stamp on their boarding pass and extra screening every time they fly.
 For travelers who want to avoid extra screening, there’s the TSA’s PreCheck program, which lets passengers keep their shoes, belts and jackets on and skip lengthy lines in exchange for a background check, fingerprinting and a fee.

-Although security procedures have gotten more aggressive under the TSA, detection rates were no better in 2005 than they were before September 11, 2001 – according to the Inspector General of the Department of Homeland Security (DHS).
-An undercover investigation by the DHS in 2015, found that the TSA successfully detects bombs, guns and other dangerous items in only one out of 20 cases.
+Although security procedures have gotten more aggressive under the TSA, detection rates seem no better than they were before September 11, 2001.
+An undercover investigation by the DHS in 2018, found that the TSA had equipment or procedure failure more than half the time.

 Numbers don’t lie.
-The TSA’s failure rate at detecting weapons is 70% at some major airports.
+The TSA’s failure rate at weapon detection remains strong, which is likely 80% at some major airports.
 And during undercover tests, that failure rate increases.
-In 2010, TSA director John Pistole said every gun, bomb part or knife got past screeners at some airports during undercover tests.
 During covert tests conducted by the DHS in 2015, TSA agents failed to detect guns and fake explosives 95 percent of the time.
 In one test, an undercover DHS agent was stopped and received an "enhanced" pat-down search after setting off a metal detector, but the TSA screener failed to detect the fake bomb taped to the agent’s back.